 Harris Country Sheriff – 911 for Emergencies, 713-221-6000 for non-Emergencies, http://www.hcso.hctx.net

 The Houston Country Sheriff is elected by the people in Harris County and serves the citizens of that county.
 The Sheriff’s office also hires deputies to assist the Sheriff.
 The Harris County Sheriff’s office has many different departments, such as narcotics, child abuse unit, homicide, and also manages the prison.
 To report a crime, car accident, etc. outside of the city limits, you contact the Harris County Sheriff’s office.

 Harris County Constables – Precincts 1 – 8: http://www.co.harris.tx.us/constable/contacts.htm

-Constables, or also called “Peace Officers”, are elected for each of their county department/precinct in Harris County and generally have fewer jurisdictions then a sheriff.
+Constables, or also called “Peace Officers”, are elected for each of their county departments/precincts in Harris County and generally have fewer jurisdictions than a sheriff.
 They serve warrants, patrol neighborhoods, perform traffic control and enforce traffic laws, etc.

 Texas State Trooper – 911 for Emergencies, http://www.txdps.state.tx.us